Collaboration Metrics

 Review collaboration is a report that shows every submitter and reviewer and their respective actions of submitting or reviewing that are taken by each team member.

-While it presents the number of commits by each user on the submitter side, it also presents the users who reviewed each submitter’s PRs on the reviewer side.
+While it presents the number of PRs by each contributor on the submitter side, it also presents the reviewers who reviewed each submitter’s PRs on the reviewer side.

 By hovering over both sides’ users the relationship between reviewers and submitters can also be evaluated.